ElliotKillick/LdrLockLiberator/research/BrokenLdrUnlockLoaderLock.md

 jne     ntdll!LdrUnlockLoaderLock+0x49370 (7ff94e0d7330) ; Jump to error-handling code
 ```

-Based on this analysis, it's impossible to provide a 4 hex digit thread ID as the `LdrUnlockLoaderLock` `Cookie` because the `cmp` check will error if the value we send in is 16 hex digits.
+Based on this analysis, it's impossible to provide a 4 hex digit or greater thread ID as the `LdrUnlockLoaderLock` `Cookie` because the `cmp` check will error if the value we send in is 16 hex digits.
 However, the `Cookie` needs that many hex digits so the `shr` keeps at least 4 hex digits for the following XOR condtion against the thread ID.
 To pass the XOR condition, we need our 4 digit thread ID to be `xor`'d by another 4 hex digit value which could only then possibly be equal to `0x0fff`.

 ## Python Bruteforcer Proof